ML4SCI/ML4SCI.github.io/_gsocproposals/2026/proposal_SYMBA3.md

 ---

 ## Description

-Symbolic regression can be used to rapidly provide solutions to problems in science which may have large computational complexity or may even be intractable.
-It can be used to discover a symbolic expression describing data such as a physical law.
-Previous work has explored combinations of Transformer models combined with genetic algorithms or reinforcement learning.
-Future work on this project might extend those approaches but could also include explorations of alternative approaches such as incorporation of Kolmogorov-Arnold Layers or novel LLM-based approaches.
-As a concrete testbed for these new algorithms, the project will focus on predicting physical quantities, such as cross sections in high-energy physics, e.g a probability that a particular process takes place in the interaction of elementary particles.
+One of the most important physical quantities in particle physics is the cross section, or a probability that a particular process takes place in the interaction of elementary particles.
 Its measure provides a testable link between theory and experiment.
 It is obtained theoretically mainly by calculating the squared amplitude.
+This project aims to build a foundation model for squared amplitude calculation.
+This project is closely related to the projects “Physics-Informed Encoding and Decoding for Squared Amplitude Calculation” and “Physics-Informed Models for Squared Amplitude Calculation”.
+Complete foundation model solutions should build on the ideas from those proposals incorporating physics-informed representations and architectures.

 ## Duration
 Total project length: 175/350 hours.

 ## Task ideas and expected results
-  * Develop  symbolic regression models based on next-gen transformer architectures
+  * Develop physics-informed foundation models for computing squared amplitudes.
-  * Benchmark these models on synthetic and  high-energy physics datasets
+  * Carry out ablation studies to quantify improvement from introducing physics-informed techniques.
+  * Document results formally or informally to support ongoing research.

 ## Requirements
-Significant experience with Transformer machine learning models in Python (preferably using pytorch).
+Significant experience with machine learning models in Python (preferably using pytorch).
+Previous work in physics informed machine learning and/or graph models is preferred.

 ## Difficulty Level
-Intermediate
+Advanced

 <!---
 ## Test
 Please use this [link](https://docs.google.com/document/d/1zrBlte6vXNGTEFLFUGdXJm_B5mpSeWktif7mGtC4a-4/edit?usp=sharing) to access the test for this project.
 --->

 ## Mentors
   * [Eric Reinhardt](mailto:ml4-sci@cern.ch) (University of Alabama)